sourceincite/randy/README.md

 ## Build

-1. Build with `mvn clean compile assembly:single`
+1. Build with `mvn clean compile assembly:single -DskipTests`

 ## Tested

-The exploit was tested against [8.1.16](https://inductiveautomation.com/downloads/archive/8.1.16) using the Windows 64-bit Installer which you can [download here](https://files.inductiveautomation.com/release/ia/8.1.16/20220405-1206/ignition-8.1.16-windows-64-installer.exe) but it has known to work against other older versions as well.
+The exploit was tested against [8.1.16](https://inductiveautomation.com/downloads/archive/8.1.16) using the Windows 64-bit Installer which you can [download here](https://files.inductiveautomation.com/release/ia/8.1.16/20220405-1206/ignition-8.1.16-windows-64-installer.exe) (SHA1: f135d32228793c73c4cdd88561cdbdb44b19290c) but it has known to work against other older versions as well.

 ## Notes